Marcell Ozuna Player Props: Braves vs. Angels

-The Atlanta Braves, including Marcell Ozuna (.250 on-base percentage in past 10 games, 62 points below season-long percentage), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Marcell Ozuna (.611 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+First pitch is at 12:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Angels.
+He had a hitless performance in his last game (0-for-2) against the Angels.

 Marcell Ozuna Game Info & Props vs. the Angels